Lorenz Oken: New system of animal classification

 In the Grundriss der Naturphilosophie of 1802 Oken sketched the outlines of the scheme he afterwards devoted himself to perfecting.
 The position advanced in that work, to which he continued to adhere, is that "the animal classes are virtually nothing else than a representation of the sense-organs, and that they must be arranged in accordance with them."
-Consequently, Oken contended that there are only five animal classes:
+Consequently, Oken contended that there are only five animal classes based on the most developed organs in them: